YEPTECHS/avatar-train/preprocess/README.md

 - Create aligned face images in the `aligned_with_bg` directory
 - Resize all cropped images to 256x256 pixels

-Make sure to check the `data_root` path in `crop_image.py` matches your output directory from step 2.
+Make sure to check the `output_root` path in `crop_image.py` matches your output directory from step 2.

 ## Pipeline Steps